 Multi-ethnic and bi-cultural, Melanie is originally from Jakarta, Indonesia.
 Melanie is an award-winning writer, comic, and storyteller who performs all over the world.
-She recently filmed her first half hour comedy special, BRASH GIRLS CLUB, in Los Angeles.
+Her first half hour comedy special, BRASH GIRLS CLUB, is currently streaming on Tubi TV (https://tubitv.com/tv-shows/486613/s01_e02_episode_02).
 She represented Indonesia in the Semifinals of the Laugh Factory's Funniest Person in the World Competition 2016 in Helsinki, Finland.
 The judges awarded her one of the highest scores for her performance.
 Melanie was named one of Indonesia’s Top 10 Young & Talented Stand-up Comedians in 2018.
 She is the subject of a new documentary by filmmaker Abe Forman-Greenwald that follows her stand-up journey as an Indonesian-American comic.
 You can hear her stand-up and stories on the PUT YOUR HANDS TOGETHER and RISK! podcasts.

 Her first play, KISS ME ON THE MOUTH, was directed by Pulitzer Prize winner Stephen Adly Guirgis and produced by InViolet Theatre Company at Center Stage New York.
 KISS ME ON THE MOUTH received rave reviews and had a sold out run.
 Variety called it a “contained, smart script” that “exhibits plenty of wit, craft and, most of all, heart.”
 KISS ME ON THE MOUTH was a Princess Grace Award semifinalist.